MatuaDoc/OnslowCollege.github.io/13dtc/projman/index.md

 ---
-title: Project Management
+title: Complex Processes
 layout: auto_contents
+nav_order: 2
+parent: 13DTC
-hide_toc: true
+has_children: true
 preamble: |
   In Project Management, you will work on a project to design and develop a program.
 This unit will be assessed based on the following standard: